seamlesspay/seamlesspay-ios/README.md

 ## Create Payment Method and Charge

-When the user taps the pay button, convert the card information collected by STPPaymentCardTextField into a PaymentMethod token.
+When the user taps the pay button, convert the card information collected by SingleLineCardForm into a PaymentMethod token.
 Tokenization ensures that no sensitive card data ever needs to touch your server, so that your integration remains PCI compliant.
 After the client passes the token, pass its identifier as the source to create a charge with one `APIClient` function `createCharge(token:cvv:...`

 ```swift